rnag/rnag.github.io/_posts/blog/2024-10-20-how-to-cross-the-finish-line-on-top.md

 I’ll add on more to this section as time allows.
 We had two Airbnb’s in Connecticut, one in New Haven and another in Middletown.
 Supercharging was a bit difficult at times, as Tesla Superchargers were not in some areas in CT.
 In Middletown, it rained almost every day, at around the time of year we went, which was depressing.
 A good thing as we mostly used our Airbnb spot to bunk down for the night, and drove or traveled extensively otherwise.

-The evening before my race, we ate out at an Italian restaurant that served pastas.
-It was called Consiglio’s, and [I left a review for the spot](https://maps.app.goo.gl/jaQ5MhEJQEu5mZE77) on Google and Yelp.
+The evening before my race, we ate out at an authentic Italian restaurant -- Consiglio's -- that served pastas.

+I left a review for the spot, [on Google](https://maps.app.goo.gl/rDjeYvH1cYPRV62U8) and Yelp (below).

+<span class="yelp-review" data-review-id="e-tC1gcwIPzPfuk7ZnQqig" data-hostname="www.yelp.com">Read <a href="https://www.yelp.com/user_details?userid=bV7D-Sjrd-nTT1-X7P9dzQ" rel="nofollow noopener">Ritvik N.</a>'s <a href="https://www.yelp.com/biz/consiglios-restaurant-new-haven-2?hrid=e-tC1gcwIPzPfuk7ZnQqig" rel="nofollow noopener">review</a> of <a href="https://www.yelp.com/biz/J-M0MZXfhGRpRkFSk_6jwA" rel="nofollow noopener">Consiglio's Restaurant</a> on <a href="https://www.yelp.com" rel="nofollow noopener">Yelp</a><script src="https://www.yelp.com/embed/widgets.js" type="text/javascript" async></script></span>

-The 62nd annual Ocean Beach/John & Jessie Kelley Half Marathon was in New London, CT on Saturday, August 3rd.
-I think we left around 6am from our place in New Haven, as it took close an hour to get there.
+The [62nd annual Ocean Beach/John & Jessie Kelley Half Marathon](https://www.kelleyroadrace.com/) took place on Saturday, August 3rd, in Ocean Beach Park, located in New London, CT.
+I think we left around 6 AM from our place in New Haven, as it took close an hour to get there.
 I chose to wear my bright orange Hoka shoes for it.

+There was quite a bit of hill running involved in the race, but not as many as in my first half, thankfully.
+Most of the run was on flat ground, usually on the road.
+One would think that would enable me to move faster, however, it's worth pointing out the race took place at the peak of summer, in August.

+It was pretty hot and humid outside, but not so much -- maybe 60s to high 70s if I had to guess.
+What was worse that after about an hour or so, it got pretty sunny, and the blistering heat started to get to me.
+It got to the point there were dedicated volunteers along the sidelines of the route standing with hoses with those attached sprinkler heads, who would spray down anyone who got close enough to the sides.
+I saw a lot of other runners do this, and I myself willingly got my head, neck, shoulders, and parts of my shirt sprayed down.

+They were handing out both water and gatorade at the aid stations, and I drank each indisciminately.
+At the latter half of the race, they were handing out entire plastic water bottles at the aid stations.
+Initially, I would drink a bit from the bottle, jog with it, and then drink a bit more to replenish my lost fluids; it helped, but I realized this was somewhat inefficient, because the added weight of the bottle and the liquid (water) inside slowed me down in a sense.

+At one of those aid stations, I was too exhausted and I had to walk it out for at least half a minute; this happened to me at least twice more.
+I believe the reason was that I had started out too fast, likely closer to my true 10K pace -- around 6:30/mile -- which I maintained for at least 7 miles, but after that point I started to break down from sheer exhaustation, general lack of endurance, fatigue, and dehydration.

+I saw others grabbing the full water bottles at the aid stations, drinking one or two gulps, dumping the rest on their head, and then immediately tossing it away; seeing wisdom in this, I followed suit and did the same.

+Never have I been more glad to see something, when I saw the finish line in my sights.
+My lungs were killing me, and one final kick -- my last-ditch effort -- enabled me keep toe to toe with another runner who had crept up from behind me, and we both finished at almost the same time.

-I’ll add more details to this race, but it went well, and I got a new PR of around 1 hour and 32 minutes.
+I’ll add more details to this race, but it went well, and I got a new PR and [finished](https://runsignup.com/Race/Results/55435#resultSetId-476286;perpage:100) in a little under 1 hour and 32 minutes.
 It took a lot out of me, and I stopped and rested or walked at least 3 times because I was too exhausted to run.
 Still, I am glad and proud of the PR and enjoyed the experience overall.

-Afterwards my sister joined us, and along with her our family continued exploring Connecticut and nearby areas in our road trip.
+Afterwards, my sister joined us via a flight, and then alongside her, our family continued exploring Connecticut and nearby areas in our road trip.
 We visited Mystic, Old Saybrook, the Yale Campus and Wooster Street in New Haven, Hartford which is the Capitol of CT, other spots around Connecticut, and even drove up to Rhode Island and visited Newport, RI; also we separately drove up to Massachussets and visited a lot of beaches — especially dog-friendly beaches —and places there such as Provincetown, MA.

 Overall, the road trip was a huge success and we enjoyed sightseeing Connecticut and places we had not been to before.